Vacuum tube: Vacuum tubes in the 21st century

-Niche applications
+Industrial, commercial, and military niche applications

 Although vacuum tubes have been largely replaced by solid-state devices in most amplifying, switching, and rectifying applications, there are certain exceptions.
 In addition to the special functions noted above, tubes still have some niche applications.

 In general, vacuum tubes are much less susceptible than corresponding solid-state components to transient overvoltages, such as mains voltage surges or lightning, the electromagnetic pulse effect of nuclear explosions, or geomagnetic storms produced by giant solar flares.
-This property kept them in use for certain military applications long after more practical and less expensive solid-state technology was available for the same applications, as for example with the MiG-25.
+This property kept them in use for certain military applications long after more practical and less expensive solid-state technology was available for the same applications, as for example with the MiG-25 aircraft.

-Vacuum tubes are still practical alternatives to solid-state devices in generating high power at radio frequencies in applications such as industrial radio frequency heating, particle accelerators, and broadcast transmitters.
+Vacuum tubes are practical alternatives to solid-state devices in generating high power at radio frequencies in applications such as industrial radio frequency heating, particle accelerators, and broadcast transmitters.
 This is particularly true at microwave frequencies where such devices as the klystron and traveling-wave tube provide amplification at power levels unattainable using current semiconductor devices.
 The household microwave oven uses a magnetron tube to efficiently generate hundreds of watts of microwave power.
-Solid-state devices such as gallium nitride are promising replacements, but are very expensive and still in development.
+Solid-state devices such as gallium nitride are promising replacements, but are very expensive and in early stages of development.

 In military applications, a high-power vacuum tube can generate a 10–100 megawatt signal that can burn out an unprotected receiver's frontend.
 Such devices are considered non-nuclear electromagnetic weapons; they were introduced in the late 1990s by both the U.S. and Russia.

-Audiophiles
+In music

-Enough people prefer tube sound to make tube amplifiers commercially viable in three areas: musical instrument (e.g., guitar) amplifiers, devices used in recording studios, and audiophile equipment.
+Tube amplifiers remain commercially viable in three niches where their warm sound, performance when overdriven, and ability to replicate prior-era tube-based recording are prized: audiophile equipment, musical instrument amplifiers, and devices used in recording studios.

 Many guitarists prefer using valve amplifiers to solid-state models, often due to the way they tend to distort when overdriven.
 Any amplifier can only accurately amplify a signal to a certain volume; past this limit, the amplifier will begin to distort the signal.
 Different circuits will distort the signal in different ways; some guitarists prefer the distortion characteristics of vacuum tubes.
 Most popular vintage models use vacuum tubes.

+A UK company, Blackburn MicroTech Solutions, developed radically different versions of standard tubes for the audiophile market.
+Instead of using a tubular construction with radial electron flow, the design was planar.
+The first product was the E813CC double triode, interchangeable with the ECC83.
+However, the company failed in 2009, a few months after introducing the E813CC.